SouZe-San/oms/README.md

   - `store` package for state management components
   - etc.

-## Important things to Do before `git commit` & `git push`
+## 📌 Important things to Do before `git commit` & `git push` ⚠️

 1. always `git pull` before start working or before committing the changes.
 2. run `yarn run check-types` to check typescript type.
 3. run `yarn run lint` to check linting, if gives warning or error fix that.
-4. run `yarn run format`, this will automatic format the codebase with prettier
-5. If there are no errors, now you can commit and push the code.
+4. If there are no errors, now you can commit and push the code.